-- 8. "No Zebras" is a sexual assault and dating violence prevention presentation offered at orientation on Aug 27 for first year and incoming students. - 9.
-Haven Sexual Assault Prevention Program is a mandatory on-line learning program that addresses the critical issues of sexual assault, relationship violence, and stalking.
-This interactive course is designed to engage and empower students to create safe and healthy campus environments.
-This was required during the fall for new and first year students. - 10.
+- 5. New Student Orientation for fall 2018.
+Primary programming directed at new and incoming students reviewed the College's Opposition to Sexual and Gender-Based Misconduct and Interpersonal Violence Policy and the issue of consent. - 6.
 AlcoholEDU for College is a personalized, non-judgemental research-based on line alcohol abuse prevention course for young adults.
 This course covers sexual assault, relationship violence, stalking and harassment.
-It's mandatory in the fall for new and first year students. - 11.
+It's mandatory in the fall for new and first year students. - 7.
 Healthy vs Unhealthy Relationships: Sponsored by the Health & Wellness Office and the Sociology Department.
 This program involved discussion about healthy vs unhealthy relationships, signs of abusive relationships, and incorporated the One Love Dating Violence Prevention Workshop into this training.
-Offered on Sept 6. - 12.
-How to Support Survivors of Sexual Assault: This program advised students how they can support a friend who has experienced sexual violence.
-Offered on Oct 24. - 13.
-Domestic Violence Prevention Week Oct 2-6 offered several programs including; the "White Ribbon" Campaign, a Dating and Domestic Violence Awareness Resource Fair, A Psychological Abuse Prevention Workshop and Luncheon, a Bystander Intervention Training, and two "One Love" Dating Violence Prevention Trainings.